dib-lab/genome-grist/doc/configuring.md

 ### Creating one or more sourmash databases

-You'll need to provide at least one sourmash database for your private collection to genome-grist under the config parameter `private_databases`, which takes a list of paths to sourmash database locations.
+You can mix private databases with genbank databases, but you'll need to provide one or more sourmash databases for any private collections.
+You can do this with the config parameter `private_databases`, which takes a list of paths to sourmash database locations.

 Sketch all your genomes with the following command:
 ```